 How much water does artificial turf save?

 Artificial turf saves approximately 55 gallons of water per square foot per year in Los Angeles.
-A 1,000 sq ft lawn saves 55,000 gallons annually, translating to $500-$800+ in water bill savings per year.
-Over the 15-25 year lifespan of quality turf, you save over 1 million gallons.
+A 1,000 sq ft lawn saves 55,000 gallons annually, resulting in $500 to $800+ in yearly water bill savings.
+Over the 15-25 year lifespan of quality turf, you can save over 1 million gallons.

 Does artificial turf get too hot in Los Angeles?

-Artificial turf surface temperatures can reach 120-160°F on hot LA days, which is hotter than natural grass.
-Modern solutions include cool-touch infill (reduces temp by 20-30°F), light-colored turf options, strategic shade trees, and quick cool-down with a hose spray.
+Yes, artificial turf in Los Angeles can get hot, with surface temperatures reaching 120-160°F, which is hotter than natural grass.
+Modern solutions effectively manage this.
+Cool-touch infill can reduce temperatures by 20-30°F, while light-colored turf options, strategic shade trees, and a quick spray with a hose also provide cooling.

 How do I get the LADWP turf rebate?

-Apply through the LADWP website BEFORE removing your existing lawn.
-LADWP will inspect and measure your current irrigated grass.
-After approval, replace the turf and submit documentation.
-Residential rebates are up to $3.00 per square foot.
-You must have living, irrigated grass to qualify — bare dirt does not count.
+Apply for the LADWP turf rebate on their website before removing your lawn.
+LADWP must first inspect and measure your existing grass to confirm eligibility.
+After approval, you can replace the turf.
+Residential rebates offer up to $3.00 per square foot for qualifying projects with living, irrigated grass, not bare dirt.

 Is artificial turf safe for dogs?